Chart Color Schemes

 Household Composition

-Stuart Park features high concentrations of group households, with a fairly typical median household size
+Stuart Park features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 61.7% of all households, including 23.5% couples with children, 29.6% couples without children, and 6.9% single parent families.
 Non-family households account for the remaining 38.3%, with lone person households at 27.6% and group households comprising 10.9%.
-The median household size is 2.3 people, which aligns with the Greater Darwin average.
+The median household size is 2.3 people, which is smaller than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households